 ZAC mRNA was found to be expressed in the placenta, spinal cord, stomach, and fetal brain1.
 In another study, ZAC was identified using a computer-assisted program and was detected in similar areas (including pancreas and kidney), but also displayed minor discrepancies2.

 Being that the channel is expressed in human and dog, deciphering its cellular/physiological functions will be challenging.

 Species reactivity key:

-Anti-Human Zinc-Activated Channel (ZAC) (extracellular) Antibody (#AZC-001) is a highly specific antibody directed against an epitope of the human protein.
+Anti-Human ZACN (extracellular) Antibody (#AZC-001) is a highly specific antibody directed against an epitope of the human Zinc-activated ligand-gated ion channel.
 The antibody can be used in western blot, immunocytochemistry, and indirect flow cytometry applications.
 The antibody recognizes an extracellular epitope, and is thus ideal for detecting ZAC in living cells.
 It has been designed to recognize ZAC from human samples only.